okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/main/index.md

 <ClassicDocOieVersionNotAvailable />

-This guide explains how to configure an Okta-hosted user consent dialog box for OAuth 2.0 or OpenID Connect authentication flows.
+This guide explains how to configure an Okta-hosted user consent dialog for OAuth 2.0 or OpenID Connect authentication flows.

 ---

 **Learning outcomes**

-Implement an Okta-hosted user consent dialog box.
+Implement an Okta-hosted user consent dialog.

 **What you need**